samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 }
 ```

 This is actually a really simple service.
-This service simply calls the `AuthService`, asking whether the current user is authenticated or not.
+This service simply calls the `AuthService` asking whether the current user is authenticated or not.
 If the user is authenticated, it returns true, forwarding the user to the request route.
 If not, it will invoke the `auth.login` function, which will send your user to the Auth0 login page.

-Now, to make sure all components, services, interceptors, and routers are include in your app, open the `app.module.ts` file and update it as follows:
+Now, to make sure all components, services, interceptors, and routers are included in your app, open the `app.module.ts` file and update it as follows:

 ```js
 import { BrowserModule } from '@angular/platform-browser';